 - Delaying approval or denying requests for medical treatment and care

 - Threatening a policyholder, including accusations of misconduct

 - Unreasonably and/or wrongfully raising premiums after a claim is filed

 - Delaying payment of a valid and accepted claim

 Essentially, if your insurance company violates the law or the terms of your policy, it has likely acted in bad faith.
-If you believe this may be the case in your situation, do not hesitate to contact our Orlando insurance bad faith attorneys at NeJame Law right away to learn how we can help.
+If you believe this may be the case in your situation, do not hesitate to contact our Orlando insurance bad faith attorneys right away to learn how we can help.

 How to File a Bad Faith Insurance Claim

 Filing a claim against an insurance provider for acting in bad faith is a complex and challenging process.
 We strongly encourage you to work with a qualified and experienced attorney who knows how to navigate this process and protect your rights.